Charl1410/Charl1410/README.md

 ### 🔭 Projects:

-- [RECIPEAS](https://github.com/Charl1410/recipeas) Along side this course I am currently working on a small nextjs application called Recipeas to display recipe!
+- [RECIPEAS](https://github.com/Charl1410/recipeas) I am currently working on a small nextjs application called Recipeas to display recipe!
 This application will be able to filter recipes based on a variation of different criteria such as:
 * Level of difficulty
 * Cooking time
 * Meal type